 Below the 'Propose a paper' button on each panel page there is a statement as to how many papers have been proposed to that panel to-date, something that may aid in deciding in which panel a paper may have a better chance of acceptance.
 Obviously that's not guaranteed, but it's worth taking a look at these statements and working the odds.

 Panel convenors and paper presenters do not have to be members of the association.
 However, the AAS welcomes new members (see membership page).
 Members may register for the conference at a discounted rate.

 Roundtables and combined format panels

-Note the roundtables and combined format panels in the panels' list.
-Not all the roundtables are open (there will be no link for proposing a paper by the closed panel's title), but some do take in contributions for short presentations/provocations.
+Note the roundtables and combined format panels in the panels list.
+Not all the roundtables are open (there will be no link for proposing a paper at the bottom of a closed panel's page), but some do take in contributions for short presentations/provocations.
 Do pay attention to the format of the panel you are proposing your paper to, and make sure you understand the requirements of alternative panel formats.
 If in doubt of what is expected of you, email the panel convenors via the link/secure mailer on the panel page.

 Proposing a paper

 - the name/s and email address/es of author/s

 - a short abstract of fewer than 300 characters